- Core Facilities

 We are currently running microsatellites and AFLPs on a diverse set of organisms, including salmon, oysters, poplar, sunflower, birds, snakes, potatoes, barley, wheat, hazelnuts, fungi and soil and marine microorganisms.

-New users of the Genotyping Service should consult with Sara Trainer or Jessica Nixon at (541) 737-3413 for assistance with this service.
+New users of the Genotyping Service should consult with Katie Carter at (541) 737-3413 for assistance with this service.
 Users should be aware of plate format, fluorescent primer, and fragment quality requirements for analysis using the robotic ABI 3730 machines.

 Use CGRB Web Ordering Site to place your order and to check the status of your order.